zlopez101/TxChange/README.md

 ## Completed So Far
 1. User registration and Login.
-2. Database initiation
-3. Ticket
+2. database with users and tickets

 ## TO DO